jolitinh/Calculators/README.md

 $ npm install webpack -g
 ```

-Once webpack is running you're ready to clone the repos and install its dependancies:
+Once webpack is running, you're ready to clone the repos and install its dependancies:
 ```sh
 $ git clone [git-repo-url]
 $ cd dle-utilities